mohan08p/kodekloud-engineer/System Administrator/Install and Configure HaProxy LBR/solution.md

 ####  Install and Configure HaProxy LBR

-1. SSH to LBR server and install haproxy usign the folowing command,
+SSH to LBR server and install haproxy usign the folowing command,

-     yum install haproxy openssl-devel
+     yum -y install haproxy openssl-devel

-2. Login to any one of App server and check the port number on which apache service(httpd) is listening and curl to that port locally from that App server.
-Check in a file, /etc/httpd/conf/httpd.conf
+Login to any one of App server and check the port number on which apache service(httpd) is listening and curl to that port locally from that App server.
+Check in a file, `/etc/httpd/conf/httpd.conf`

     Listen 5003